 In another development, Taiwan today accused China of "arbitrarily disrupting trade" after Beijing imposed an import ban on Taiwanese mangoes, according to AFP.

-Beijing said the ban came into effect today, after it announced it had found pests in mangoes imported from Taiwan.
+Beijing said the ban took effect from today, after announcing it had found pests in mangoes imported from Taiwan.

-Meanwhile, Taiwan's Ministry of Agriculture said the ban violated international rules and called on Beijing to find a "reasonable solution" through dialogue.
+Meanwhile, Taiwan's Agriculture Ministry said the ban violated international rules and called on Beijing to find a "reasonable solution" through dialogue.

 "We deeply regret China's repeated behavior of arbitrarily disrupting trade without scientific dialogue, which is inconsistent with international practice," Taiwan's Agriculture Ministry stressed in a statement.